A Book of Memories and Recipes

 Famularo and his brothers and sisters, after growing up watching their mother cook, might have been expected to “know about them”, but if you don’t, well, you can pick up the knowledge in written form from him.
 It’s also what I try to give you, in a smaller way, here each week.

 Second, the book lives up to its subtitle: A Memoir of Family, Food, and Place with Recipes.
 Famularo recalls growing up in New York before World War II, when “Cooking and talking were our favorite pastimes”.
 His stories mostly revolve around cooking, eating, and talking about food — and unlike many books that describe delicious-sounding fare, he includes a recipe for every dish he mentions.
+Today it is very simple to create an online cookbook with the help of online tools.

 Third, it de-mystifies Italian cooking in the same way How to Cook and Eat in Chinese makes Chinese cooking understandable.
 If you’ve always used only ready made pasta sauce and wondered what goes into it, besides tomatoes and a whole lot of preservatives, this tells you what other ingredients and how much of them to use.
 (And you don’t have to put in any preservatives at all.)
 You can even make your own sausage following the directions in this book.
 It’s attainable — there are some specialized ingredients and some multi-stage sets of directions, but none of the recipes is really intimidating.